Table of Contents

 Whether the BOE imposes discipline often depends on a number of factors, including but not limited to

-Individuals may consider the options provided in this resource document when pursuing discrimination claims under the ethics code against ASHA members and/or ASHA certified individuals in employment and educational settings; however, the best alternative may be to first pursue discrimination claims in other venues, where resolutions may be timelier and remedies more robust.
-At the conclusion of those other proceedings, individuals may then have stronger evidence for filing discrimination claims under the Code for the BOE to consider.
+Individuals may consider the options provided in this resource document when pursuing discrimination claims under the Code of Ethics against ASHA members and/or ASHA certified individuals in employment and educational settings; however, the best alternative may be to first pursue discrimination claims in other venues, where resolutions may be timelier and remedies more robust.
+At the conclusion of those other proceedings, individuals may then have stronger evidence for filing discrimination claims under the Code of Ethics for the BOE to consider.

-The BOE may interpret and enforce the Code based on various federal laws prohibiting discrimination in education and work settings.
+The BOE may interpret and enforce the Code of Ethics based on various federal laws prohibiting discrimination in education and work settings.

 Federal laws are interpreted by courts as well as by the federal agencies that enforce those laws.
 For federal antidiscrimination laws, the primary agencies are the EEOC, the U.S. Department of Education (DOE), and the Office of Civil Rights (OCR) of the U.S. Department of Health and Human Services (HHS).